citp/privacy-policy-historical/a/ai/aid/aidpage.com.md

 ##### 1\.
 Our Commitment To Privacy

 We, at People Networks, Inc. ("People Networks"), understand and care about the importance of your online privacy rights.
 Please, read this Privacy Policy statement, which describes what personally identifiable information ("PII") we collect from you and what we do or do not do in order to better protect it.
 The Privacy Policy deals strictly with what People Networks does with your PII submitted via listed here People Networks' services ("Services") and People Networks' websites ("Sites") only and does not deal with, or take responsibility of what others may do with your PII if you decide to publish any part of you personally identifiable information on any of the People Networks public or restricted Sites.
-This notice applies to all current Sites' visitors ("Visitors") and members ("Members") as well as former Visitors and Members of the following Sites only: PeopleNetworks.com, AidPage.com, Tutmanik.com, VegasAgain.com, PublicPost.com, JuicePool.com, and JuiceTorrent.com.
+This notice applies to all current Sites' visitors ("Visitors") and members ("Members") as well as former Visitors and Members of the Sites.
 If you have objections to the Privacy Policy, you should not access and use the Sites and Services.
-If you have questions or concerns about People Networks Privacy Policy, you can always contact us via mail sent to: Re: Privacy Policy, People Networks Inc., 9577 Big Man St., Las Vegas, NV 89123, USA.
+If you have questions or concerns about People Networks Privacy Policy, you can always contact us via mail sent to: Re: Privacy Policy, People Networks Inc., 16192 Coastal Hwy, Lewes, Delaware 19958, USA.

 ##### 2\.
 The Information We Gather